Back

 In infectious diseases, it lowers elevated body temperature and relieves the inflammatory process.

-Do not take Nalgesine
+Do not take Nalgesin

 • if you have ever had stomach bleeding,